earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-03-how-to-access-and-use-shell-to-setup-a-working-directory.md

 ```

-* mkdir (directory name): make a new directory with the given name
+* `mkdir directory-name`: This command makes a new directory with the given name.
-  This example will make a new directory called notes inside of the documents directory.
+  The example below will make a new directory called notes inside of the documents directory.

 ```bash